dennis95/dennix-gcc/gcc/config/microblaze/microblaze.md

      DEFINE_AUTOMATON).

-     All define_reservations and define_cpu_units should have unique names which can not be "nothing".
+     All define_reservations and define_cpu_units should have unique names which cannot be "nothing".

    o (exclusion_set string string) means that each CPU function unit
-     in the first string can not be reserved simultaneously with each unit whose name is in the second string and vise versa.
+     in the first string cannot be reserved simultaneously with each unit whose name is in the second string and vise versa.
 CPU units in the string are separated by commas.
 For example, it is useful for description CPU with fully pipelined floating point